jalfonsoramos/Documents.BoardGames/dnd/the_torch_clan/hyliax_ranger.md

 Extra Attack
 At 5th level, you are one of the fastest shooters around, when you take the attack action you gain a 2nd attack

+Before you make an attack with a ranged weapon that you are proficient with, you can choose to take a -5 penalty to the attack roll.
+If the attack hits, you add +10 to the attack's damage.

 Sharpest of Shooters
 At 6th level.
 You're one the best snipers around; you're both accurate and deadly.
 You gain the Sharpshooter feat.
 If you already had this feat, you may gain a new feat in its place.
 Additionally, instead of taking a -5 to your attack roll to add +10 to your damage roll, you take -2 to the attack roll instead.